Health and wellbeing at Capgemini

 The Gym at Capgemini

-To help improve physical health, employees have access to an extensive gym, studio and pace room area which is a circuit room with kinetic kit that operates with a traffic light to guide you round.
+To help improve physical health, employees have access to an extensive gym, studio and pace room area (which is a circuit room with kinetic kit that operates with a traffic light to guide you round).
 In the outdoor spaces we run a TurfUOut gardening club.
-Capgemini is a Gold Corporate Member with Shropshire Wildlife Trust so we are able to enhance our green spaces with bug houses, allotments (the food grown is donated to the local food banks in Telford and Dawley), butterfly beds and even a Pride Rainbow flower bed.
+Capgemini is a Gold Corporate Member with Shropshire Wildlife Trust so we are able to enhance our green spaces with bug houses, allotments (the food grown is donated to the local food banks in Telford and Dawley), butterfly beds and even a Pride rainbow flower bed.

 Looking at ways we can support and enhance good mental health at work is a focus for Capgemini.
 We signed the Time to Change pledge two years ago and introduced Mental Health Champions across all our sites in Telford and the UK.
+We also work closely with Telford Mind and have invited them to create a bespoke training certification for our Champions.

 During May’s Mental Health Awareness Week, we opted for a month of events for employees to take part in.
-Some of the topics covered were Menopause Café’s, TED Talks, Anxiety Awareness Sessions expertly led by Telford Mind, Litter Picks and drop in sessions for stress management, cancer awareness and TurfUOut gardening sessions.
+Some of the topics covered were Menopause Cafés, TED Talks, anxiety awareness sessions expertly led by Telford Mind, litter picks and drop-in sessions for stress management, cancer awareness and TurfUOut gardening sessions.

 In October we invited men to stand shoulder to shoulder raising awareness of the number of men who take their lives each week in the UK.
 We know men are less likely to reach out for support and so we run campaigns like this to make it easier for those who need to talk to do so.
 Over 120 men joined in and we also highlighted the excellent Zero Suicide Alliance training.

 Capgemini encourages volunteering and this week we have 30 employees visiting Wrekin Housing Trust and Telford Job Junctions.
-Our volunteers will work with local elderly residents to improve their digital experiences and for those who have been out of work for a time and need some confidence in writing their CV’s and then loading them to various online portals.
+Our volunteers will work with local elderly residents to improve their digital experiences and for those who have been out of work for a time and need some confidence in writing their CVs and then loading them to various online portals.

 Become an active workplace